Consistent Distributed Ranking of Generative Models via Kernel Distances: Related Work

 \section{Related Work}

-A large body of related works \citep{theis2016note} has focused on the evaluation of generative models in standard centralized learning settings.
-The existing evaluation scores can be categorized into two general groups: 1) Distance-based metrics defining a distance between the distribution of training data and learnt generative model.
-The distance between the real and fake distributions is usually computed after passing the samples through a pre-trained neural net offering a proper embedding of image data.
-The well-known evaluation scores in this category are the FID \citep{heusel2017gans} and KID \citep{binkowski2018demystifying} scores.
-2) Quality and diversity-based scores which output a score based on the sharpness and variety of the generated samples.
-The widely-used evaluation metrics in this category are the Inception score \citep{salimans2016improved}, precision and recall metrics \citep{sajjadi2018assessing,kynkaanniemi2019improved}, and density and coverage scores \citep{naeem2020reliable}.
-We note that in this work our goal is not to introduce a new evaluation metric, and our aim is to analyze the extensions of these scores to distributed and federated learning problems under heterogeneous data distributions across clients.
+A large body of related works has focused on the evaluation of generative models in standard centralized learning settings.
+The existing evaluation scores can be categorized into two general groups: 1) Distance-based metrics, which define a distance between the distribution of training data and the learned generative model.
+The distance between the real and fake distributions is usually computed after passing the samples through a pre-trained neural net, which offers a proper embedding of image data.
+The well-known evaluation scores in this category are the FD \citep{heusel2017gans} and KD \citep{binkowski2018demystifying} scores.
+2) Quality and diversity-based scores, which output a score based on the sharpness and variety of the generated samples.
+The widely-used evaluation metrics in this category are the Inception score \citep{salimans2016improved}, precision and recall metrics \citep{sajjadi2018assessing,kynkaanniemi2019improved}, density and coverage scores \citep{naeem2020reliable}, authenticity score~\citep{alaa_how_2022}, feature likelihood divergence~\citep{jiralerspong2023feature}, and the rarity score~\citep{han2022rarity}.
+We note that our goal is to analyze the consistency of the rankings in the distributed case, and specifically show the KD metric family provides consistent score-averaged and score-all rankings.
+For the other scores, we observe that Recall-all and Recall-avg are always equal, while we discuss that the local FD, precision, density, and coverage scores could be insufficient for obtaining the global model ranking.

+We note that the evaluation scores are usually measured in an embedding space, and our study of the distributed evaluation applies the standard assumption of a shared evaluation embedding model across clients.
+The related works by \citet{stein2023exposing} and \citet{kynkaanniemi_role_2022} recommend using the DINOv2~\citep{oquab2023dinov2} and CLIP~\citep{radford2021learning} models for image generative models, respectively.
+Also, we note that we focus on the reference-based scores where a set of reference data is needed for the evaluation, which does not apply to reference-free diversity metrics such as Vendi score~\citep{friedman_vendi_2023} and RKE score~\citep{jalali_information-theoretic_2023}.
+We note that the fidelity and novelty cannot be directly measured via a reference-free score in unconditional sample generation.